hassaans208/digital-tolk/README.md

     - Open Postman and choose `Import` > `File`
     - Select the file above to load all API requests.

+    ## Use APIs

+    The data has already been seeded feel free to call APIs and test them

 6. **Run Tests:**

    Run tests using following command: